psychology behind hugging a pillow and sleeping

 Natural Stress-Reliever

 Oxytocin reduces cortisol levels in the body and helps lower blood pressure.
-It also improves digestion, which is typically interfered with during periods of high stress.
+It also improves digestion, which is interfered with during periods of high stress.

 Interestingly, oxytocin and its receptors are found in our intestinal tracts, indicating that it may play a role in alleviating intestinal inflammation and improving gut mobility.

-Oxytocin also helps people dealing with depression and anxiety disorders.
+Oxytocin also helps people with depression and anxiety disorders.
 New mothers first discovered its effects when they had postpartum syndrome.

 Scientists have found that some new mothers experience depression following their pregnancy due to low oxytocin levels in their bodies.
 The risk for postpartum depression in pregnant women can be predicted by oxytocin levels in the expecting mother’s body.